labbit-fec/catwalk/git-workflow.md

 ```
 git checkout -b <new_feature_branch_name>
 ```
+*You do not need to `rebase` in this case, since you are creating a branch based on the latest `main` branch that you have pulled down.

 ### Implementing changes to your feature
 Implement the changes to your feature's code, making frequent, small commits as follows: